herskinduk/Usergroup.ItemWebApi/README.md

 Note: For authentication the username is looked up in the website domain.

+Note: ItemConsole uses version 4.5 of NewtonSoft.Json.dll.
+This may not be the same version as the one used in Sitecore... so don't copy it there.
 RequestThrottle
 ==
 An example of a pipeline processor that will throttle the API requests per ip address.
 The example uses a moving average strategy.